tandasat/HyperPlatform/README.md

     >sc stop HyperPlatform
     >sc delete HyperPlatform
+    >bcdedit /deletevalue testsigning

 Note that the system must support the Intel VT-x and EPT technology to successfully install the driver.

-See a "Using VMware Workstation" section in the User's Documents.
+To install the driver on a virtual machine on VMware Workstation, see an "Using VMware Workstation" section in the HyperPlatform User's Documents.

 Output